 Moral dilemmas actually lessen stress

 In a society where morals are an afterthought, the innocent tend to be stressed.
-This is because they live in constant fear that they will be abused or exploited.
+This is because they live in constant fear that they will be exploited.
 But when a society is guided by sane morals, everyone can live in peace and happiness.

 Sticking with morals also takes the burden off individuals who are forced to make unethical decisions that they are uncomfortable with.
 With ethical rationale to back up their choice to do what they believe is right, they can go about their business with a lighter heart.